facebookresearch/demucs/README.md

 An audio comparison of Demucs and Conv-Tasnet with other state-of-the-art methods such as [Wave-U-Net][waveunet], [OpenUnmix][openunmix] or
 [MMDenseLSTM][mmdenselstm] is available on [the audio comparison page][audio].
 We provide hereafter a summary of the different metrics presented in the paper.
+You can also compare [Spleeter][spleeter], Open-Unmix, Demucs and Conv-Tasnet on one of my favorite songs on our [soundcloud playlist][soundcloud].

 ### Comparison of accuracy